Ma-Marcinowski/Verificational-Model/README.md

     * Preprocessing v0.3

-    * Training dataset - a subset of combined CVL and IAM databases, containing 2740 document images (1415 from CVL and 1325 from IAM) by 822 writers (283 from CVL and 539 from IAM) - 0 image pairs 0 positive and 0 negative instances);
+    * Training dataset - a subset of combined CVL and IAM databases, containing 2740 document images (1415 from CVL and 1325 from IAM) by 822 writers (283 from CVL and 539 from IAM) - 0 image pairs (equal number of positive and negative instances);

-    * Validation dataset - a subset of combined CVL and IAM databases, containing 403 document images (189 from CVL and 214 from IAM) by 145 writers (27 from CVL and 118 from IAM) - 0 image pairs (0 positive and 0 negative instances).
+    * Validation dataset - a subset of combined CVL and IAM databases, containing 403 document images (189 from CVL and 214 from IAM) by 145 writers (27 from CVL and 118 from IAM) - 20% of test instances.

 * #### 3.?.
 Model v2.3.0 evaluation on [256x256] patches (extended test database)

   * 3.?.3.
 Database:

-    * Test dataset - a subset of combined CVL and IAM databases, containing 403 document images (189 from CVL and 214 from IAM) by 145 writers (27 from CVL and 118 from IAM) - 0 image pairs (0 positive and 0 negative instances).
+    * Test dataset - a subset of combined CVL and IAM databases, containing 403 document images (189 from CVL and 214 from IAM) by 145 writers (27 from CVL and 118 from IAM) - 0 image pairs (equal number of positive and negative instances).

 ### 4. Verificational Model v3